BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Supreme Agility** `ACTIVE`

-Gain a bonus of +2 to any Jump, Leap and Climb tests.
-Additionally, automatically passes all In The Way tests when striking a model defending a barrier or doorway.
+This model gains a +2 bonus to any Climb, Jump or Leap Tests they take.
+Additionally, this model automatically passes all In the Way Tests when making Strikes against a model that is defending a barrier or a doorway.

 - **Warriors of the Dragon Cult** `PASSIVE`

 This model may only be included in the Warband of a Black Dragon Hero.
-Additionally, whilst within 3" of a Black Dragon Hero, this model gains a bonus of +1 Fight value.
+Additionally, whilst within 3" of a Black Dragon Hero, this model gains a bonus of +1 to their Fight Value.

 </div>